jakekinchen/ot-company-site/README.md

 ![OneTier Homepage](public/homepage-screenshot.png)

-This project is a high-performance, static website built from the ground up using Astro, tailored for OneTier—a company focused on cybersecurity, network protection, and data security.
+This project is a high-performance, static website built from the ground up using Astro, tailored for a company focused on cybersecurity, network protection, and data security.
 Designed with an emphasis on speed, responsiveness, and modern aesthetics, the site demonstrates cutting-edge performance by leveraging Astro’s static site generation capabilities, optimizing load times, and ensuring seamless user interactions.
 Currently located and hosted at www.onetier.com

 ---